WKRU has three main programmes of research:

-The Department of Nephrology in Cardiff was established in 1969 as a department within the Welsh National School of Medicine.
+- Scientific study of kidney disease in particular Chronic Kidney Disease, Acute Kidney Injury, Renal Replacement Therapy and Peritoneal Dialysis.
+This department is based at Department of Nephrology in Cardiff which was established in 1969 as a department within the Welsh National School of Medicine.
 The Cardiff Section of WKRU is led by Professor Donald Fraser.
 Research strengths span the molecular and cellular biology of renal and peritoneal inflammation and fibrosis as well as clinical studies in Acute Renal Injury, Chronic Kidney Disease and Peritoneal Dialysis.
-In addition the Section of Nephrology has strong international clinical and scientific links highlighted by the International Society of Nephrology Sister Center Program linking us with the renal units at Zhang Da Hospital, Nanjing, China and Tikur Anebessa Hospital, Addis Ababa, Ethiopia.
+The department has strong international clinical and scientific links highlighted by the International Society of Nephrology Sister Center Program linking us with the renal units at Zhang Da Hospital, Nanjing, China and Tikur Anebessa Hospital, Addis Ababa, Ethiopia.
+Read more about our ongoing research here.
+The Clinical Trials in Nephrology and Transplantation has expanded rapidly, see also our impact cases for more examples.

-The Department of Nephrology at Morriston Hospital was established in 1985 to provide a service for patients with renal disease living in South West Wales.
-This covers a relatively large geographical area extending from Bridgend and Milford Haven in the south east and west to Llanidloes and Machynlleth in the north.
-The Swansea section of the WKRU (led by Dr James Chess) will use the SAIL databank to utilise routinely collected clinical data with advanced linkage analysis techniques to perform studies into the management of both acute and chronic kidney disease across primary and secondary care.
+- Secure Anonymous Integrated Linking (SAIL) of renal disease data.
+The Swansea section of the WKRU (led by Dr James Chess) uses the SAIL databank to utilise routinely collected clinical data with advanced linkage analysis techniques to perform studies into the management of both acute and chronic kidney disease across primary and secondary care.